Type in a keyword to locate the information you seek.

 Years on from building my first projection rig, technology has moved on; we are now in a world where 3D TV sets are common place, digital projectors are being produced for high definition (HD) media and 3D Blu-

-Over the last few years I have provided well over sixty 3D presentations to both photography and video groups.
+Over the last few years I have provided around one hundred 3D presentations to both photography and video groups.
 During this time, I developed a need to get away from using a computer to drive my projectors.
 This need was inspired by developments taking place with 3D capable Blu-

 I first needed to upgrade my projectors to ones that took full advantage of HD and HDMI connectivity.
 To cut a long story short, I came up with the solution shown in the schematic Figure 1.